ebird/ebirdst/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ebirdst: Access and Analyze eBird Status and Trends Data
+# eBird Status and Trends Data Products

 <!-- badges: start -->